Today, August 14, is Saint Werenfrid's Day.

-Part of the cause is the tremendous increase in number of home gardeners.
+Part of the cause is the tremendous increase in the number of home gardeners.
 The federal office of Consumer Affairs estimates that 12 million new gardeners have joined the market for home canning equipment in the past two years...

 Another part of the problem is that, in addition to the greatly increased number of gardeners who need lids, some home canners have been buying far more lids than they will need.
-Because of this hoarding for future use the shortage has been aggravated."
+Because of this hoarding for future use, the shortage has been aggravated."

 Thanks for listening to the daily gardener,